 IX.
 Index and Digest of Grievance Arbitration Decisions The agency maintains as a part of its Information Service a digest and subject matter index of decisions issued by grievance arbitrators.
-This information is located at the agency office, community college libraries, the Drake University and University of Iowa law libraries and the University of Iowa business school library.
-0 N/A Y/N Y - only if grievant is identified in the title of the arbitration decision.
+This information is located at the О N/A Y/N Y - only if grievant is identified in the title of the arbitration decision.
 Y - names, addresses and telephone numbers of individuals.
 May also include transcript testimony and exhibits containing personal information.
-20.1(3) р X. Wage and Benefit Contract Summaries 0 N/A Ν Ν 20.1(5) Р The Public Employment Relations Act requires the agency to collect and disseminate information concerning the wages, hours and other conditions of employment of public employees.
+20.1(3) P agency office, community college libraries, the Drake University and University of Iowa law libraries and the University of Iowa business school library.
+X. Wage and Benefit Contract Summaries The Public Employment Relations Act requires the agency to collect and disseminate information concerning the wages, hours and other conditions of employment of public employees.
 This information, which is identified by employer/certified employee organization, is part of the agency's Information Service located at the agency office, community college libraries, Drake University and University of Iowa law libraries and the University of Iowa business school library.
-XI.
+O N/A N N 20.1(5) P XI.
 Agency Personnel Files The agency maintains files containing information regarding employees, their families and dependents, and applicants for positions with the agency, some of which is confidential.
 O/C 22.7(11) Y/N Y - only for current employees.
 Y - names, addresses and telephone numbers of individuals, payroll records, biographical information, medical information, performance reviews and evaluations, disciplinary information, information required for tax withholding and other information concerning the agency/employee relationship.
-20.5(1), 20.5(4). р XII.
-Litigation Files These files contain information regarding litigation or anticipated litigation involving the agency.
-In addition to briefs, correspondence, research materials, etc., these files contain materials which are confidential as attorney work product and attorney-client communications.
-O/C 22.7(4) Y/N Y - if a party to the litigation is an individual.
-Y - names, addresses and telephone numbers of individuals.
-May also include transcript testimony and exhibits containing personal information.
-20.1(6), 20.11(10), 20.11(11), 20.11(4). р XIII.
-Internal Agency Records These records include agendas, minutes and materials presented to the agency, including documents generated during the promulgation of rules.
-O/C 21.5 Ν Y - these records may contain information regarding individuals who participate in agency meetings.
-21.3 р
+20.5(1), 20.5(4).
+P XII.
+Litigation Files O/C 22.7(4) Y/N Y - names, addresses and telephone numbers of 20.1(6), 20.11(10), P